File & data formats

 .con

 ISF custom file format to store connectivity data.
-To be used in conjunction with an associated .syn file and morphology .hoc file.
+To be used in conjunction with an associated .syn file and Morphology file.
 It numbers each synapse, and links it to its associated presynaptic cell type and ID.
-While a .syn file and .hoc file provide the anatomical realization of a morphology embedding into a network, the addition of a .con file makes possible to construct a functional realization, as it allows linking the synapses to presynaptic cells of a dense connectome model, which in turn allows to assign cell type specific activation patterns to each synapse.
+A .syn file and Morphology file provide the anatomical realization of a morphology embedding into a network.
+The addition of a .con file makes possible to construct a functional realization, as it allows linking the synapses to presynaptic cells of a dense connectome model, which in turn allows to assign cell type specific activation patterns to each synapse.
 ISF’s workflow is designed to create these files in tandem, so they always co-exist.

 Example: